yunchih/ORB-SLAM2-GPU2016-final/README.md

 The statistics were mesured using chosen sequences of the KITTI dataset and live captured images from the camera module on top of TX1.

+After enabling GPU optimization, the fps of live camera tracking is increased from 5.98 to 14.42 and frame processing time is reduced from 0.166s to 0.068s !

 ![Mean tracking time per frame (lower is better)](img/mean_track_time.png)
 ![Mean and peak fps (fps = 1 / (tracking + camera capture time))](img/FPS.png)
 ![Speedups](img/speedups.png)

 ##### Compute Fast with GPU